Shelbournator/thoughts/_posts/2026-01-26-the-frame-problem.md

 description: "Why smart teams get stuck on ill-defined problems, and why 'Lateral Thinking' is actually a mechanism for reducing search space."
 ---

 Some problems are harder to sovle that they should be.

-They're not complex, exactly-just resistant awkward, oddly shaped.
+It's not just that they're not complex, exactly.
+More: resistant, awkward, oddly shaped.
 Ambiguous.

 I ran into an ambiguous problem recently when [fixing my bike]({% post_url 2026-01-09-debugging-the-drivetrain %}).
-I had a plausible solution (derailleur alignment), but the more I applied it, the less confident I became.
+I spent lots of time fixing a plausible solution (derailleur alignment), only to realise that probably wasn't the problem.
 The issue wasn’t effort or tools; it was orientation.

-I was solving *something*, but I didn’t yet understand what kind of problem I had.
+This same pattern shows up consistently across problem solving in different domains: our personal and professional lives, as teams, and as organisations.

-That same pattern shows up constantly in organisations.
-A recurring issue bounces between teams.
-There’s back-and-forth, partial fixes, and long threads.
+When it happens in business, there’s back-and-forth, partial fixes, and long threads.
 Everyone is competent.
 Work is being done.
 But the problem keeps resurfacing.

 What’s missing isn’t execution; it's **Clarity**.